What is Car Camping?

 • The Bureau of Land Management (BLM): The BLM oversees the largest portion of public land with about 250 million access.
 BLM lands are very accessible, and typically have fewer restrictions than you’d find on other public lands, which attracts a large variety of adventure seekers and campers.
 This includes (but is not limited) to places like Wilderness Areas and National Conservation Lands.

-• The National Forest Service: The NFS manages almost 200 million acres of land and provides some of the best places to camp among majestic forests, mountains, and a great way to escape the crowds.
+• The U.S. Forest Service: The USFS manages almost 200 million acres of land and provides some of the best places to camp among majestic forests, mountains, and a great way to escape the crowds.
 This includes (but is not limited) to places like National Forests and National Grasslands.

 • The National Park Service: The NPS manages 85 million acres and over 425+ units, including some of the most scenic parts of the country like Olympic National Park and Zion National Park, as well as National Monuments and other gems.
 Everything from designated camping, backpacking, and car camping can be had in public lands managed by the National Park Service.
 This includes (but is not limited) to places like National Parks, National Rivers, and Wilderness Areas.